chrysik/target-prediction/README.md

-You can create the environment with the command `tox -e develop`.
+The environment can be created with the command `tox -e develop`.
+The csv files should be put under the raw_data folder.